percona/percona-server-mongodb-operator/source/eks.rst

 6. Check connectivity to a newly created cluster.

-   First of all, run percona-client and connect its console output to your terminal (running it may require some time to deploy the correspondent Pod):
+   First of all, run a container with a MongoDB client and connect its console output to your terminal.
+The following command will do this, naming the new Pod ``percona-client``:

    .. code:: bash

       kubectl run -i --rm --tty percona-client --image=percona/percona-server-mongodb:{{{mongodb44recommended}}} --restart=Never -- bash -il

+   Executing it may require some time to deploy the correspondent Pod.
 Now run ``mongo`` tool in the percona-client command shell using the login (which is ``userAdmin``) and password obtained from the secret:

    .. code:: bash